Easy DIY Snow Globes

 What is glycerin?

 Have you guys made any DIY Christmas projects yet?
-I’d love to see! 🙂
+I’d love to see them! 🙂

 Tania Griffis is an accomplished writer, blogger, and interior designer with a Journalism degree from the University of Oklahoma.
 She started her popular blog, Run to Radiance, in 2011, demonstrating her design expertise through the personal remodeling of six houses to millions of readers across the globe.